OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-02.md

 ## Philippians 2:15

-so that you may become blameless and pure, children of God without fault in a warped and crooked generation.
+so that you may become blameless and pure, as God's children without fault in a distorted and perverse generation.
 Then you will shine among them like stars in the sky,

 ## Philippians 2:16

 as you hold firmly to the word of life.
-And then I will be able to boast on the day of Christ that I did not run or labour in vain.
+And then I will be able to take pride on the day of Christ that I did not run or labour in vain.

 ## Philippians 2:17